-The Fund's investment objectives are to provide Unitholders with:
+The Fund's investment objectives are:

-- (i) stable quarterly cash distributions; and - (ii) the opportunity for capital appreciation.
+- (i) to provide holders of units ("Unitholders") with quarterly cash distributions; and - (ii) to maximize total return through capital appreciation and distributions.

-The Fund has been created to invest in an actively managed portfolio (the "Portfolio") consisting primarily of the top 20 highest yielding constituents of the NASDAQ-100 IndexSM (the "NASDAQ 100").
+The Fund will invest in an actively managed portfolio (the "Portfolio") consisting primarily of equity securities of U.S. Financial issuers and Alternative Asset Managers.